The High-Water Mark Method and Annuities

 What is the High-Water Mark Method?

-The high-water mark method, also known as the look-back method, is one indexing method that insurers can use to calculate the interest on an indexed annuity.
-An indexed annuity accumulates growth based on the performance of an underlying index like the S&P 500, and annuity providers measure index performance in a few different ways.
+The high-water mark method, also known as the look-back method, is one indexing method that insurers can use to calculate the interest on a fixed index annuity.
+A fixed index annuity accumulates growth based on the performance of an underlying index like the S&P 500, and annuity providers measure index performance in a few different ways.

-Insurers calculate interest using the high-water mark method at the end of an indexed annuity’s term.
+Insurers calculate interest using the high-water mark method at the end of a fixed index annuity’s term.
 The annuity provider will look back at the underlying index’s value on the contract’s anniversary date each year of its term.
 The provider then takes the highest of these anniversary values and subtracts from it the index value on the first day of the annuity contract.

 If the total change in the index is positive, then a percentage of that growth is credited as interest to the contract.
 But if none of the anniversary values were higher than the starting value, the insurer will typically credit the contract with the guaranteed minimum return.